subtapuk/worker-survey-docs/source/index.html.md

 meta:

 - name: description
-- content: Documentation for the Worker Feedback Club API
+- content: Documentation for the Worker Feedback Club Survey API

 ---

 # Introduction

-Hello and welcome to the Worker Feedback Club REST API!
+Hello and welcome to the Worker Feedback Club Survey REST API!
 See below for a detailed explanation of all the available endpoints.

 This API shows examples using js and axios (mainly because that's what we use).